danielaparker/jsoncons/doc/ref/jsonpath/flatten.md

 #### Return value

-A flattened json object of JSONPath-value pairs
+(1) A flattened json object of JSONPath-value pairs

+(2) An unflattened json object

 ### Examples